 With a few simple changes, you can make sure that you get better quality sleep.
 I never knew that implementing these very simple, yet easy to follow sleep routine can make a huge difference.
 But I can assure you that they do.

-How to Get Better Sleep Naturally
+How To Get Better Sleep Naturally

 Just like if you want to eat better, you need to plan on the weekend the groceries for the entire week and you plan your meals in the morning for the entire day.
-Just like that sleep routine needs little preplanning and the good news is that it is so easy that anyone who understands the importance of sleep will implement these changes after reading this article.
+Just like that sleep routine needs little pre-planning and the good news is that it is so easy that anyone who understands the importance of sleep will implement these changes after reading this article.

-1. Avoid Exposure to LED Light 2 Hours Before Bed
+1. Avoid Exposure To LED Light 2 Hours Before Bed

 Our body has its own circadian rhythm.
 Our hunter-gatherer ancestors had all the energy to chase their food, kill it and then eat it.
 In the evening our body should get the signal that it is now getting dark so that it can produce a hormone called melatonin, which is responsible for putting us in sleep mode.